timhtheos/nginx-dynamic-server-block/README.md

 Note that there is no need to restart nginx, et. al.

+Note further that the project name shall be the domain name minus the `www` irrespective of your global and project-specific setting(s) for `$dyn_www`.

+In the given example, `github.com` directory can opt to have non-www 301 redirect to www.

+For subdomain names, just still create the directory matching the subdomain name.

+The default global $dyn_www setting is not so subdomain name friendly.
+This can be overridden in project level.
+Just create another file named `www-` inside the project directory, and a subdomain with a `www` before it will be 301 redirected to its non-www.

 ## Project-specific settings

 #### 301 redirect non-www to www (if default global setting is otherwise)